YingYu12345/Reference_standard_protocol/README.md

 ```
 ▲CRITICAL Two files will be obtained after successfully implementing the script, including: (1) the proportion of genes that meet the homogeneity criterion (homogeneity_Ftest_summary_(date).csv); (2) the results of homogeneity of each gene under estimation (homogeneity_Ftest_detail_(date).csv).

-**PS: `path-to/` should be replaced with the actual file path, and the same applies to all instances below.**
+**PS: `path-to/` should be replaced with the actual file path, which applies to all instances below.**

 ### Stability testing
-Calculate ratio of RIN values using one reference material as the denominator.
+Calculate the ratio of RIN values using one reference material as the denominator.
 Perform regression analysis for each gene using lm() function to estimate the observed slope and uncertainty of slope of RIN values across time points.
 If the observed slope is smaller than the uncertainty of the slope multiplied by the confidence level, the materials are stable.

 Run the script stability_assess.R:
 ```